qodo-ai/pr-agent/docs/docs/installation/github.md

 9. Install the app by navigating to the "Install App" tab and selecting your desired repositories.

-> **Note:** When running Qodo Merge from GitHub app, the default configuration file (configuration.toml) will be loaded.
+> **Note:** When running Blackbox Merge from GitHub app, the default configuration file (configuration.toml) will be loaded.
 > However, you can override the default tool parameters by uploading a local configuration file `.pr_agent.toml`
 > For more information please check out the [USAGE GUIDE](../usage-guide/automations_and_usage.md#github-app)
 ---